akorcsak/ImageRepository/README.md

 - Deployed using Azure DevOps

 # BackEnd Functionality
-The account information containing the emails and passwords set by all accounts are stored into a SQL database.
-For security purposes, the passwords of all users are encrypted into the database.
-Each user has its own individual folder named after their email where all images are being stored.
-The user's folder are automatically created if it does not already exist, once the user logs in into the application
+A SQL database is used to hold account information, including emails and passwords set by all accounts.
+All users' passwords are encrypted into the database for security reasons.
+Each user gets their own folder called after their email address, which contains all of their images.
+When a user logs into the application, the user's folder is automatically generated if it does not already exist.